iamneerajsingh/sfc360.github.io/README.md

 ## Mindmaps

 ### Azure AI Engineer (AI-102) Mindmaps

+The AI-102: Azure AI Engineer Associate Exam is a crucial certification for professionals aiming to demonstrate their expertise in designing and implementing AI solutions using Microsoft Azure.
+This certification not only validates your skills but also enhances your career prospects in the rapidly evolving field of artificial intelligence.

+About the exam
+As a Microsoft Azure AI engineer, you build, manage, and deploy AI solutions that leverage Azure AI.

+Your responsibilities include participating in all phases of AI solutions development, including:

+Requirements definition and design
+Development
+Deployment
+Integration
+Maintenance
+Performance tuning
+Monitoring

+You work with solution architects to translate their vision.
+You also work with data scientists, data engineers, Internet of Things (IoT) specialists, infrastructure administrators, and other software developers to:

+Build complete and secure end-to-end AI solutions.
+Integrate AI capabilities in other applications and solutions.

+As an Azure AI engineer, you have experience developing solutions that use languages such as:

+Python
+C#

 The mindmaps for all topics covered in the AI-102 exam can be accessed from the table below.
 Heres an example of one of the mindmaps.

 ![MOD-1-Introduction to AI on Azure-v-1 - 2024-12-02 (1)](https://github.com/user-attachments/assets/2543bb37-02f9-4925-95fe-cf744ec65b77)